• Skip to primary navigation

 Making the Pie Filling

-Zest and juice 3 lemons then add both to a small bowl.
+Zest and juice 3 lemons, then add both to a small bowl.
 Stir in 30 grams of cornflour until combined.
-The cornflour is going to help to thicken up the lemon pie filling.
-In a small saucepan bring 75 ml of smooth orange juice and 75 ml water to a boil then stir in the lemon mixture.
+The cornflour is going to help thicken the lemon pie filling.
+In a small saucepan, bring 75 ml of smooth orange juice and 75 ml of water to a boil, then stir in the lemon mixture.

 A bowl of freshly made lemon pie filling.